erikh/scarlett-school/lessons/unix/8-devices-and-links.md

 ## Assignment

 Create an empty file with `echo foo >file.txt`, then create a symbolic link to it named `file2.txt`.
-Then, rewrite the file with `echo bar >file.txt`, and `cat file2.txt`.
+Then, `rm` and rewrite the file with `echo bar
+>file.txt`, and `cat file2.txt`.
 Describe what happened in your own words, and explain why, too.
 Then do it with a hard link; did anything change?
 Why?